Soekarno–Hatta International Airport: Terminal 3

+Cancelled projects

 Terminal 4

-Angkasa Pura II has undertaken a plan to build Terminal 4, which will be located on the north side of runway 1, south of Terminal 3, and east of Terminal 1.
-Terminal 4 will be built at the 4th stage as part of the development of the airport.
-The terminal will be built on 130 hectares of land, which will be able to serve 45 million passengers annually.
-The terminal will be designed in the form of an 'H' and use eco-friendly and modern design, similar to the design of Terminal 3.
-The terminal is expected to be operational by 2024.
+In 2019, Angkasa Pura II announced a plan to build Terminal 4, which would have been located on the north side of runway 1, north of Terminal 3, and east of Terminal 1.
+The terminal was to be built on 130 hectares of land and serve 45 million passengers annually.
+The terminal was to be designed in the form of an 'H' and use eco-friendly and modern design, similar to the design of Terminal 3.
+The terminal was originally expected to be operational by 2024, but construction never commenced.

-Freight terminal

-The freight terminal is located on the east side of terminal 1.
-This terminal was used to handle cargo at the Soekarno–Hatta International Airport, both domestic and international cargo.
-In the latest master plan, the freight terminal will move to the west side of terminal 2 and have a larger capacity.

-Navigation aids

-Runway 07L/25R and 07R/25L are equipped with Instrument Landing System (ILS).
-The runways are also equipped with VOR/DME.
+The project was eventually scrapped by Minister of State Owned Enterprises Erick Thohir in 2024 due to budgetary constraints.